Islandora-Collaboration-Group/ISLE/docs/migrate/merge-checklist.md

 ### Apache - Sites-Enabled

-Please note that endusers will take values from the `site.conf` file and flow the information as needed into the to be renamed `newsite-sample-ssl.conf` & `newsite-sample.conf` files accordingly with the domain name of your choice.
+Please note that endusers will take values from the `site.conf` file and flow the information as needed into the to be renamed `sample-ssl.conf` & `sample.conf` files accordingly with the domain name of your choice.
 This file will not be copied to yourdomain-config/apache/ for any usage.

-* Within the `sites-enabled` directory, rename the files `newsite-sample-ssl.conf` and `newsite-sample.conf` to your domain names - example:
+* Within the `sites-enabled` directory, rename the files `sample-ssl.conf` and `sample.conf` to your domain names - example:
     * `project-name.yourdomain.edu_ssl.conf`

     * `project-name.yourdomain.edu.conf`

-* Edit the previously named `newsite-sample.conf` file and change lines 3 and 4 to point to the location of your apache logs on the container - example:
+* Edit the previously named `sample.conf` file and change lines 3 and 4 to point to the location of your apache logs on the container - example:

     * `ErrorLog /var/log/apache2/project-name.yourdomain.edu.ssl.error.log`

     * `CustomLog /var/log/apache2/project-name.yourdomain.edu.ssl.access.log combined`

-* Edit the previously named `newsite-sample-ssl.conf` file and change lines 4 and 5 to point to the location of your apache logs on the container - example:
+* Edit the previously named `sample-ssl.conf` file and change lines 4 and 5 to point to the location of your apache logs on the container - example:

     * `ErrorLog /var/log/apache2/project-name.yourdomain.edu.ssl.error.log`

     * `CustomLog /var/log/apache2/project-name.yourdomain.edu.ssl.access.log combined`

-* Edit the previously named `newsite-sample-ssl.conf` file and change lines 12, 13 and 14 to point to the location of your certs on the `apache` container - example:
+* Edit the previously named `sample-ssl.conf` file and change lines 12, 13 and 14 to point to the location of your certs on the `apache` container - example:

     ```

-        SSLCertificateFile	/certs/newsite-sample.pem
+        SSLCertificateFile	/certs/sample.pem
-        SSLCertificateChainFile /certs/newsite-sample-interm.pem
+        SSLCertificateChainFile /certs/sample-interm.pem
-        SSLCertificateKeyFile /certs/newsite-sample-key.pem
+        SSLCertificateKeyFile /certs/sample-key.pem

     ```